alttch/eva-js-framework/README.md

 (e.g. "node-fetch") and setting it to EVAOBJECT.external.fetch.

 * "WebSocket" is no longer bundled by default.
-If working in environment with no native websocket support, consider either setting "eva.ws\_mode" to false or using an external module (e.g. "ws") and setting it to EVAOBJECT.external.WebSocket.
+If working in environment with no native websocket support, consider either setting "EVAOBJECT.ws\_mode" to false or using an external module (e.g. "ws") and setting it to EVAOBJECT.external.WebSocket.

 * QRious is no longer bundled by default.
 If QR codes are required, consider